 The most dangerous city in North Carolina is Lumberton.
 Located in Robeson County, Lumberton has a population of 19,025 and a crime rate of 132.30 per 1,000 residents, which is disproportionately high.
 The chance of becoming a victim of a crime is 1 in 27, making the city 435% more dangerous than the North Carolina average.
 Violent crime is a problem in Lumberton, while property crimes are the most common.
 The property crime rates are 122.21, and the violent crime rate is 20.18 per 1,000 people in 2021.
 Much of the crime in Lumberton is directly associated with drug activity in the area.

-Albemarle is another one of the worst cities in NC when it comes to crime.
+Albemarle is also one of the worst cities in North Carolina when it comes to crime.
 Located near the coast, Albemarle has a population of 16,628 and a crime rate of 6,588 per 100,000 people making the crime rate 149% higher than the state average.
 Residents have approximately a 1 in 16 chance of becoming the victim of a crime.
-Albemarle has many issues stemming from poverty, lack of employment, and quality of life which contribute to the town’s crime rate.
+Albemarle has many issues stemming from poverty, lack of employment, and quality of life, which contribute to the town’s crime rate.
 In 2022 the town had 156 violent crimes, including 6 murders, 17 robberies, and 121 assaults.

-With a population of just 14,125 people, Reidsville has a crime rate of 56.71 per 1,000 people making the crime rate 124% higher than North Carolina.
+Another one of the most dangerous cities in North Carolina is Reidsville.
+It has a population of just 14,125 people and a crime rate of 56.71 per 1,000 people making the crime rate 124% higher than North Carolina.
 Residents have an overall 1 in 17 chance of becoming the victim of a violent crime.
 Most of the crime in Reidsville is related to property crime which occurs at a rate of 47.25 per 1,000 people.
 In 2020 there were 138 violent crimes, including 6 murders, 12 robberies, and 115 counts of assault.

 Rockingham is also one of the worst places to live in North Carolina due to its extremely high crime rate.
 Although the city only has a population of 9,031, the crime rate is 5,556, making it 110% more dangerous than the North Carolina average.
 Much of the crime in Rockingham can be attributed to gangs and drug activity.
 In 2020 there were 66 violent crimes, with 4 murders, 14 robberies, and 42 assaults- a disproportionately high amount.
 Property crime is also a problem, with 410 incidents in 2020, including 110 burglaries and 16 counts of vehicle theft.